thradams/cake/manual.md

 cake [options] source1.c source2.c ...

 Options
   -I               Adds a directory to the list of directories searched for include files.
   -D               Defines a preprocessing symbol for a source file.
   -E               Copies preprocessor output to standard output.
   -r               Remove all comments from the ouput file.
   -rm              Outputs preprocessed code after compilation.
+  -target=standard Output target C standard (c99, c11, c2x, cxx).
+  -std=standard    Assume that the input sources are for standard (c99, c11, c2x, cxx).

 ```
 The ouput dir is `./out`

+On windows, if you run cake at the visual studio command prompt cake
+uses the same include files used by msvc.
+(No need for -I)

 ## Transformations